MauricioRobayo/API-Key-Proxy-Server/README.md

 **allowedMethods**: An array of methods the server will proxy to the API service.
 It defaults to `'GET'`.

-**target**: The API endpoint that is going to be proxied by the proxy server.
+**target**: The API endpoint that's going to be proxied by the proxy server.
 All request made to the `route` on the proxy server will be proxied to the `target` endpoint.

 **headers**: An object with the headers that will be added to the request made to the proxy server.